MorrisMA/M65C02A/README.md

 for X in any instruction specific to X, i.e. LDX/STX/CPX, TAX/TXA, and PHX/PLX.
 This allows S to be more easily manipulated.
 Note that the PHX/PLX, or PHS/PLS, will use the auxiliary stack whose stack pointer is X.

+The OSX prefix instruction also allows the programmer to select stack-relative addressing.
+To support this important addressing mode, OSX can be combined with SIZ, osz, and with IND and SIZ, ois.
+These three prefix instructions can be applied to all ALU instructions except the post-indexed zero page addressing mode instructions and jump instructions.
+(Currently, stack-relative jump instructions are not supported, but there is sufficient microprogram space to include support for stack-relative jump instructions should they prove to be beneficial.)

 When multiple prefix instructions are necessary, the pair OSX and OAX, and the pair OAX and OAY are mutually exclusive.
 Internal flags record the execution